Member Spotlight

 Evelyn_Whitlock_photo_(cropped).jpgEvelyn Whitlock, MD, MPH, Oregon PSR Member [profiled February 2020]

-Evelyn is one of our newest members and volunteers, joining us as she retires from a career in evidence-based medicine.
+Evelyn is one of our newest members and volunteers, joined us when she retired from a career in evidence-based medicine.
 She's been interested in working on some of the social and environmental issues that Oregon PSR confronts and is exploring volunteering opportunities with both our Peace Work Group and our Healthy Climate Action Team.
 Evelyn believes in the value of preventive medicine and keeping people well rather than fixing them, and has joined Oregon PSR because it allows her to connect with like-minded people, organizations, and communities working together for positive change.

 Diana_Rempe_photo.jpgDiana Rempe, PhD, Oregon PSR Sustaining Member [profiled November 2019]